 What to do if you are a wedding guest running late?

-Do not inform the couple
+Do not inform the couple.

 If you are running late to any wedding ceremonies, etiquette states that you don’t continuously text or call the couple to inform them.
 Couples are already navigating a plethora of different emotions before their ceremony.
 The last thing they would like to receive is a stressful text, full of panic, from their dear friend or family member that they cannot make up for their big day on time.
 Save the story for some other day and let them enjoy their wedding!

-Carefully curate your entrance strategy
+Carefully curate your entrance strategy.

 Contact the coordinator to help you enter the wedding venue without any hassle and without making any noise.
-Is the wedding take place in the church or is it an outdoor ceremony?
+Is the wedding in the church, or is it an outdoor ceremony?
 Plan your entrance strategy according to the venue to avoid any inconvenience.
 Enter quietly without disturbing the other guests and wedding videographers.
 Usually, getting to the outdoor ceremony is more accessible than entering a church, so it would be wise to do it with utmost diligence.

-Make the most out of your time
+Make the most out of your time.

 If you are 15 minutes late to the wedding and missed the bridal entry or are 1 hour late to the wedding and forgot the ceremony – do remember to make the most out of your available time.
-Take pictures to create cherishable memories, enjoy your time and wish the newlyweds well for the beginning of their new journey.
+Take pictures to create cherishable memories, enjoy your time, and wish the newlyweds well for the beginning of their new journey.

-Don’t stress or panic
+Don’t stress or panic.

 After attending a few weddings, I believe it is important to allow sufficient time for guests to arrive at the venue.
 So that everyone will be present when the ceremony begins.
-Last year, my wedding planner did an excellent job at Victory North Savannah (http://www.victorynorthsavannah.com/weddings).
+Last year, my wedding planner did an excellent job at Victory North Savannah (https://www.victorynorthsavannah.com/weddings).
 She keeps track of the whereabouts of everyone on my entourage.

 Planning for travel time from the hotel or where the guests are coming from is so important in making sure the wedding starts on time.